SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

 stupidly engaged in a death cult determined to bring all of us down&hellip; but _winning._

 And, hey: if you're not yet vaccinated and boosted, go take care of that, ok?
-If you tell me about it, I'll personally issue you a Certificate of Non-Knuckleheadedness, or something.
+If you tell me about it, I'll personally issue you a Weekend Certificate of Non-KnuckleHeadedness, or something.

 You should live, and not die.